 How antisemitic threats to attack NYC Jewish community were uncovered

-Mitchell Silber, executive director of the UJA Federation of New York’s Community Security Initiative, said it was his group’s discovery of worrisome tweets that sparked the investigation by the NYPD and FBI.
+Mitchell Silber, executive director of the UJA Federation of New York’s Community Security Initiative, said it was his group’s discovery of worrisome tweets that sparked the investigation by the New York Police Department and FBI.

 Christopher Brown, 21, and Matthew Mahrer, 22, were busted at Penn Station late Friday night after Brown started posting his plans on his now-defunct Twitter account.